Thorowgood Smith

 Thorowgood Smith (1744 in Accomac County, Virginia – August 13, 1810) was the second mayor of Baltimore from 1804 to 1808.
 He was appointed to that position when his predecessor James Calhoun resigned.
 He served for 4 years.
-He reformed the police system, and ordered the building the plumbing system by the Baltimore water company.
+He reformed the police system, and ordered the building of the plumbing system by the Baltimore water company.
 Smith was well respected throughout the region.
 He died in 1810.